aaron-peloquin/learning-dotnet/README.md

 ---

-To run this code, first install the [.net CLI](https://www.microsoft.com/net/learn/get-started-with-dotnet-tutorial), then in terminal navigate to the project's folder and run
+To run this code, first install the [.NET SDK](https://www.microsoft.com/net/learn/get-started-with-dotnet-tutorial) (CLI), then in terminal navigate to the project's folder and run

 ```
 dotnet run